-From a therapeutic perspective, hypnosis is an internally focused state of mind which is entered intentionally in order to achieve positive behavioural change.
+From a therapeutic perspective, hypnosis is an internally focused state of mind which is entered intentionally in order to achieve positive behavioural and experiential change.
 The hypnotic state can be achieved either alone through the process of self-hypnosis or through direction/guidance/suggestion by way of a hypnotist.
-In both cases an internal focus is achieved by the hypnotee wherein the subconscious mind is rendered open to inquiry and suggestion.
+In both cases an internal focus is achieved by the person in hypnosis wherein the subconscious mind is rendered open to inquiry, suggestion and change.
 It is this process which has been shown to be capable of bringing about lasting change in waking conscious experience and ongoing behaviour.

-From a scientific perspective, the neural mechanism (that which is believed to be taking place in the brain during hypnosis) is currently a mystery which will remain so until more light is shed on the relationship between the brain and the mind.
-There is a further, perhaps unsolvable, problem here in that there is no scientific consensus of opinion as to precisely what the mind is or how it works.
-In our attempt to understand the relationship between the brain and consciousness we find that two very different disciplines are involved: psychology and neural science.
+From a scientific perspective, the neural mechanism (that which is believed to be taking place cerebrally during hypnosis) is currently a mystery which will remain so until more light is shed on the relationship between the brain and the mind.
+There is a further, perhaps unsolvable, problem here in that there is no scientific consensus as to precisely what the mind is or how it works.
+In our attempt to understand the relationship between the brain and the mind we find that two very different disciplines are involved: psychology and neural science.
 Since both of these disciplines are constantly evolving there are currently many theories available from which to choose and these are being added to continuously.

 What is the mind and what is consciousness?

 The human organism is the most complex entity of which we are aware in the entire universe.
 Conversely, the current ideas regarding the structure and mechanism of the mental element of this fantastic beast are reminiscent, in their crude simplicity, of something made out of a child's building blocks.